 To promote a smooth transition from preschool to school, the Buddy Program establishes social networks by introducing Aranda Preschool children to their Year 4 school buddies at Year 4 visits to the preschool in Term 3, and with buddy activities linked to their Kindergarten orientation visits in Term 4.

 - Kindergarten and year 1 buddy with Year 5/6.

 - Year 6 also assumes leadership roles and responsibilities across the school.

 Children may keep the same buddy for the year, or may change with each term or semester.
 Buddy sessions maybe weekly or fortnightly.

 Buddy Program Activities

-Whilst all activities embed Getting Along many activities will also provide opportunities to develop Confidence, Persistence, Organisation and Resilience.
+All activities provide opportunities to develop Confidence, Persistence, Organisation and Resilience.